Fire and rescue services

 More information:

-Proof of yellow fever vaccination may be required for entry to Tanzania if arriving from or transiting through a yellow fever risk country.
+You'll need a valid yellow fever vaccination certificate to enter Tanzania if arriving from a yellow fever risk country.
 Some airlines may want to see one when you leave.

 If you intend to travel to Tanzania, confirm entry requirements with Tanzanian authorities prior to making any travel arrangements.
 Refer to the latest requirements on the Ministry of Health’s website.